Nanda nursing diagnosis for diabetes mellitus

 What are the NANDA nursing diagnoses commonly used for patients with diabetes mellitus?

-For diabetes patients, nurses might use diagnoses like impaired skin integrity and deficient knowledge.
+For diabetes patients, nurses may use diagnoses such as impaired skin integrity and deficient knowledge.
 They might also consider imbalanced nutrition and ineffective health maintenance.
-Other diagnoses could include risk for falls, infection, injury, and unstable blood glucose.
+Other diagnoses may include risk of falls, infection, injury, and unstable blood glucose levels.

 What are the different types of diabetes mellitus?

-There are several types of diabetes mellitus.
-Type 1 is caused by the body attacking its own insulin-making cells.
-Type 2 is due to insulin resistance and a decrease in insulin production.
-Gestational diabetes happens during pregnancy and often goes away after birth but can lead to Type 2 diabetes later.
+There are several types of Nanda nursing diagnosis for diabetes mellitus.
+Type 1 is caused by the body attacking its insulin-making cells.
+Type 2 diabetes is caused by insulin resistance and a decrease in insulin production.
+Gestational diabetes happens during pregnancy and often goes away after birth, but can lead to Type 2 diabetes later.

 What are the primary symptoms of diabetes mellitus?

 Symptoms of diabetes include frequent urination, thirst, and hunger.
-You might also feel tired, see vision changes, and have numbness or dry skin.
+You may also experience fatigue, changes in vision, and numbness or dry skin.
 Slow healing of wounds and frequent infections are also signs.

 What are the key risk factors for developing diabetes mellitus?

-Risk factors for diabetes include family history and race.
-Age, obesity, and unhealthy diet are also important.
-Smoking, alcohol use, and a sedentary lifestyle increase risk too.
+Risk factors for diabetes include a Family history of diabetes and certain racial or ethnic backgrounds.
+Age, obesity, and an unhealthy diet are also important factors.
+Smoking, alcohol use, and a sedentary lifestyle increase risk, too.
 So do conditions like high blood pressure.

 What are the common complications associated with diabetes mellitus?